Julie Smith, DVM, DACVS, CCRT, MBA

 Certification: Diplomate ACVS (1997)

-Dr. Julie Smith is a graduate of UC Berkeley where she completed her undergraduate studies and veterinary school (1992).
+Dr. Julie Smith completed her undergraduate studies at UC Berkeley.
+She earned her DVM at UC Davis in 1992.
 Following veterinary school, Dr. Smith completed an internship at North Carolina State University, and a residency in small animal surgery at the University of Georgia.
 Dr. Smith also served as an Assistant Professor of small animal surgery at Kansas State University before joining SAGE in 1997.
 She became a board certified surgeon in 1997.

 On the clinical side, Dr. Smith particularly enjoys the challenges of endocrine surgery (adrenal tumor removal, pancreatic tumor removal, etc.), as well as urinary tract and liver shunt surgeries.
 She is also extremely passionate about pain management, osteoarthritis, and the positive effect that weight management, exercise, and physical rehabilitation can have on the health and well-being of small animals.